 3.1 Spatial differences in relative model performance

-Our meteorology-only model, M1 [MET] had a median NSE and KGE for the test period of 0.69 and 0.70, respectively across all of the modeled watersheds.
-Adding SWstorage to the meteorology-only model, M2 [MET+SW] relative to M1 [MET], improved upon the median test period NSE and KGE, increasing it from 0.69 to 0.71 and from 0.70 to 0.72, respectively.
-In addition, the poorer performing basins showed the most improvement, where the first quartile threshold NSE and KGE increased from 0.33 to 0.40 (21% improvement) and from 0.40 to 0.47 (18% improvement), respectively (Figure 4).
-Adding SWstorage improved upon the meteorology-only model NSE (M2 NSE > M1 NSE) in 52.8% of the watersheds, with a median improvement in NSE of 9.3%.
-After we included CC, adding SWstorage, M3 [MET+CC] compared to M4 [ALL] did not improve the median NSE or KGE, but the poorer performing basins still saw improvement, so that the first quartile threshold of NSE and KGE increased from 0.38 to 0.50 (32% improvement) and from 0.51 to 0.59 (16% improvement), respectively (Figure 4).
-Further, adding SWstorage to the model after CC had been included (M4 NSE > M3 NSE) also improved upon model NSE in 52.8% of the watersheds, with a median improvement in NSE of 9.1% (Table 3).
+Our meteorology-only model, MET, had a median NSE and KGE for the test period of 0.69 and 0.70, respectively.
+Adding SWstorage to the MET model (i.e., MET+SW) showed minimal improvement upon the median test period NSE and KGE, increasing it from 0.69 to 0.71 and from 0.70 to 0.72, respectively.
+However, the poorer performing basins saw more improvement, where the first quartile threshold NSE and KGE increased from 0.33 to 0.40 (21% improvement) and from 0.40 to 0.47 (18% improvement), respectively (Figure 4).
+Adding SWstorage improved upon the MET model NSE (MET+SW NSE > MET NSE) in 52.8% of the watersheds, with a median improvement in NSE of 9.3% (from NSE=0.63 to 0.70).
+After we included CC, adding SWstorage (i.e., ALL compared to MET+CC,) did not improve the median NSE or KGE, but the poorer performing basins still saw moderate improvement, so that the first quartile threshold of NSE and KGE increased from 0.38 to 0.50 (32% improvement) and from 0.51 to 0.59 (16% improvement), respectively (Figure 4).
+This finding suggests that the contribution of SWstorage disproportionatly improved weaker performing watersheds (Figure 4c).
+Further, adding SWstorage to the model after CC had been included (ALL NSE > MET+CC NSE) also improved upon model NSE in 52.8% of the watersheds, with a median improvement in NSE of 9.1% (from NSE=0.69 to 0.76; Table 3).
 Adding SWstorage either alone or in addition to CC, improved upon model NSE in 80.6% of the watersheds.

+The multi-model comparison of model performance was relatively stable across model development, as measured using epochs.
+The median NSE after performance began to stabilize, defined as epochs 30-100, was 0.68, 0.70, 0.70, and 0.71 for MET, MET+SW, MET+CC, and ALL, respectively (Figure 4d).
+In addition, the median R-factors for all four models, generated from the model ensembles, were well below a value of one, with a median R-factor of 0.16, 0.16, 0.08 and 0.07 for MET, MET+SW, MET+CC, and ALL, respectively (Figure A3), indicating that uncertainty attributable to model generation was not substantial.